Writers’ victories are short-lived indeed.

 1. Rest your manuscript

-You can enlist a (very patient) friend to read it to you, or you can go the friendship-saving route and use one of a number of apps to have your book read to you in a semi-robotic voice.
+Hearing your words spoken makes mistakes glaringly obvious.
+You can enlist a (very patient) friend to read it to you, or you can go the friendship-saving route, which has the benefit of being free: use your computer’s built-in speech synthesis function.

 3. Search for troubling words